|News Release (September 21, 2016):

 - Naloxone Training Presentation Slides (April 5, 2016)

 Education sessions were also delivered in April 2016 and were eligible for non-accredited continuing education credits.
-The education session material is currently under review for accreditation – the College will notify registrants once accreditation information is available.
 The training provided through the webinar and naloxone training slides are eligible for non-accredited continuing education credits.

 Patient Education Handouts